celery/celery/docs/userguide/workers.rst

 --------------------------

-The prefork pool process index specifiers will expand into a different filename depending on the process that will eventually need to open the file.
+The prefork pool process index specifiers will expand into a different filename depending on the process that'll eventually need to open the file.

 This can be used to specify one log file per child process.

 Note that the numbers will stay within the process limit even if processes exit or if ``maxtasksperchild``/time limits are used.
 I.e. the number is the *process index* not the process count or pid.

 * ``%i`` - Pool process index or 0 if MainProcess.